Dr. Timothy Persons

-Dr. Persons is a recipient of a 2016 James Madison University (JMU) Distinguished Alumnus Award, a 2014 recipient of a GAO Distinguished Service Award, a 2012 recipient of the Arthur S. Flemming award in recognition of sustained outstanding and meritorious achievement within the U.S. federal government; and a 2012 and 2010 recipient of GAO’s Big Picture Award for significant project achievement involving the ability to look longer, broader, and more strategically at key national or global issues.
+Dr. Persons is a Fellow of the National Academy of Public Administration, a recipient of a 2020 Fed 100 Award in recognition of national AI/ML leadership, a 2020 Comptroller General Award for Agile digital transformation of GAO and leadership of STAA, a 2020 GAO Integrity Award for key science leadership throughout the pandemic, a 2016 James Madison University (JMU) Distinguished Alumnus Award, a 2014 recipient of a GAO Distinguished Service Award, a 2012 recipient of the Arthur S. Flemming award in recognition of sustained outstanding and meritorious achievement within the U.S. Federal government; and a 2019, 2012, and 2010 recipient of GAO’s Big Picture Award for significant project achievement involving the ability to look longer, broader, and more strategically at key national or global issues.
 In 2007, Dr. Persons was awarded a Director of National Intelligence Science and Technology Fellowship focusing on computational imaging systems research.
 He was also selected as the JMU Physics Alumnus of 2007.